-The mission of the Berkshire Bach Society is to explore, with the widest audience possible, the vast music of J.S.
-Bach, his contemporaries, the composers who influenced his work and those he inspired, to the broadest possible audience, and to have this music performed by the most talented musicians available to us.
+The mission of the Berkshire Bach Society is to explore the vast body of music by Johann Sebastian Bach and his contemporaries–the composers who influenced his work and those he inspired–and perform this music for a wide and diverse audience in the Berkshires and beyond by the most talented musicians available.

 How Berkshire Bach is Unique

-The Berkshire Bach Society is unique in two ways: it is the oldest continuing member-based non-profit music organization in Berkshire County, and it focuses on the music of a single composer, Johann Sebastian Bach.
-To fulfil its mission of sharing his music―as well as that of his contemporaries, those who influenced him, and those whom he influenced―with the widest possible audience, Berkshire Bach creates programs that bring audiences a variety of concerts ranging from solo instrumental recitals to large choral works with full orchestra.
+The Berkshire Bach Society is unique in two ways: it is the oldest continuing member-based non-profit music organization in Berkshire County, and it focuses primarily on the music of a single composer, Johann Sebastian Bach, and his contemporaries.

 A BRIEF HISTORY OF THE BERKSHIRE BACH SOCIETY

 The Berkshire Bach Society was founded in 1990 by Simon Wainrib, who had a life-long devotion to the music of Johann Sebastian Bach, as an outgrowth of a series of Wainrib’s lectures on Bach cantatas at the former Albert Schweitzer Institute in Great Barrington.
 Wainrib gathered like-minded local people – professors, publishers, playwrights and musicians – to create an organization dedicated to the performance of Bach’s cantatas.
 A key to Wainrib’s success was to bring famous musicians to the Berkshires to play for a fraction of their normal wage in exchange for a bed, a roof and a good time in the Berkshires.